 Introduction¶

-This keeps provider semantics honest.
-A JEPA cost model is not treated as a video generator.
-A VLA robot policy is not treated as a predictive dynamics model.
-A media generation API is not treated as proof of controllable physical planning.
+The provider boundary is strict and fail-closed, which keeps semantics honest: a JEPA cost model is not treated as a video generator, and a VLA robot policy is not treated as a predictive dynamics model.
+The world model is a dynamics/cost oracle, not a controller — the controller stays a pure optimizer.

-WorldForge is for Python developers building provider adapters, local physical-AI experiments, world-model planning loops, evaluation harnesses, and testable prototypes.
-It is not a hosted control plane and it does not own checkpoints, robot runtimes, production telemetry, or durable multi-writer persistence.
+WorldForge is for Python developers and roboticists composing provider-backed planning loops, evaluation harnesses, and benchmarks.
+It is not a hosted control plane, a world generator, or a training framework, and it does not own checkpoints, robot runtimes, production telemetry, or durable multi-writer persistence.

 Documentation Map¶